piyushpotbharepp/M2_Door-Position-Guessing-System-With-ATmega328P/1_Requirements/README.md

   <ul>
     <li>
       <b>
-         Need battery for the whole process and continuous usage of batter may lead to change battery as it get dryaccordingly .
+         Need battery for the whole process and continuous usage of batter may lead to change battery as it get dry accordingly .
       </b>
     </li>
   </ul>